-If you are considering hiring an estate planning attorney, one question you will ask is “How much does it cost?”
+If you are considering hiring an estate planning attorney in Springfield and Branson, one question you will ask is, “How much does it cost?”
 Here is a lawyerly answer: “It depends!”
 Without knowing you and your specific situation, we do not know what tools we need to use to accomplish your goals.
 Here is some important information on the issue of attorney’s fees at our law firm.

 Hourly vs. Flat Rate

 That you pay for a lawyer’s time is a misnomer.
 You are paying for your Branson estate planning lawyer’s expertise, experience, and value they will confer upon you and your family through the services he or she provides.
 Typically, we are able to flat rate our fees for services provided to you and your family.
 Flat-rate fees mean you know exactly what the cost will be before you decide to move forward with the plan, and you are free to call, email, or come by the office during the process without the worry of getting a surprise bill.